-- HDFC Top 200, its investment objective is to invest in BSE 200 Index scrip’s, which will always be large cap companies, and so this fund is a large cap fund for sure.
+- HDFC Top 200, its investment objective is to invest in BSE 200 Index scrip’s, which will always be large-cap companies, and so this fund is a large-cap fund for sure.

-- HDFC Focused Large-Cap fund may invest in those companies with market capitalization greater than or equal to that of the company with the lowest market capitalization in the CNX Nifty Index.
+- HDFC Focused Large-Cap fund may invest in those companies with a market capitalization greater than or equal to that of the company with the lowest market capitalization in the CNX Nifty Index.

 - Franklin India Blue-chip Fund does not define the size of the company for investment but only invests in large-cap companies with strong financials and market leaders.

-Blue-chip, Top 100, Top 200, Equity funds are some of the common names used for large cap funds but investing in each of those funds from same or different fund house does not diversify mutual fund investments.
+Blue-chip, Top 100, Top 200, Equity funds are some of the common names used for large-cap funds but investing in each of those funds from same or different fund house does not diversify mutual fund investments.

 Mid Cap & Small Cap Funds

-Arbitrage funds are funds that remain in cash or debt investments and look for arbitrage opportunities in various market segments like difference in pricing between cash and derivatives segment.
+Arbitrage funds are funds that remain in cash or debt investments and look for arbitrage opportunities in various market segments like the difference in pricing between cash and derivatives segment.

-Investing in Index funds along with a large cap fund may not provide the needed diversification and it may just lead to investing in the same companies through different funds.
+Investing in Index funds along with a large-cap fund may not provide the needed diversification and it may just lead to investing in the same companies through different funds.

 Tax-saving ELSS Funds

 Funds that have 3 years of locking period and provide tax benefit under the section 80C are termed as tax saving ELSS funds.
-Every fund house has one tax saving scheme and normally this fund invest in large cap stocks.
+Every fund house has one tax saving scheme and normally this fund invest in large-cap stocks.
 Check fund specific investments if you prefer to diversify your assets with tax saving funds.

-Remember investing in an ELSS fund with a large cap fund may not provide the needed diversification.
+Remember investing in an ELSS fund with a large-cap fund may not provide the needed diversification.

 Sector Specific Funds

-Funds that invest in particular sectors like infrastructure, banking, Information technology, FMCG, power etc. are call sector funds.
-Like International funds, sector specific funds provide better diversification but unless you want to be diversifying the complete portfolio yourself, it is better to be investing in diversified funds.
+Funds that invest in particular sectors like infrastructure, banking, Information technology, FMCG, power, etc. are call sector funds.
+Like International funds, sector-specific funds provide better diversification but unless you want to be diversifying the complete portfolio yourself, it is better to be investing in diversified funds.